hantsy/spring-reactive-sample/docs/data-r2dbc.md

 Download the generated project skeleton archive and extract the files into your machine.

-Open the *pom.xml* file in the project root folder, there is a `spring-boot-bom-r2dbc` to manage the r2dbc related dependencies.
+Open the *pom.xml* file in the project root folder.

+There is a `spring-boot-bom-r2dbc` to manage the r2dbc related dependencies.
 Currently, Spring Data R2dbc is not included in the official Spring Data release train.

 ```xml
 <dependencyManagement>